balderdashy/sails-docs/reference/Command-Line-Tool.md

 # sails version
 ### Purpose
-Returns the sails version of the app in the current directory.
+Returns the version of Sails which will run the app in the current directory.

 ### Example Usage
 ```sh
 catGuy@catGuy:~/nodeProjects/myApp$ sails version
 info: v0.9.7
 ```

+### Notes
+If you have Sails installed locally (i.e. `npm install sails`), its version will be returned.
+Otherwise, the global version of Sails will be used.